ariellubonja/ncar-zarr-code/README.md

 - -p or --path: Path to the location of the data file (required).
 Specify individual filenames for each timestep, not the directory.
 - -zc or --zarr_chunk_size: Zarr chunk size.
 Defaults to 64.
 - --desired_cube_side: Desired side length of the 3D data cube.
 Defaults to 512.
-- --distribution: Type of distribution - "prod" for production or "back" for backup.
-Defaults to "prod".
+- --write_mode: Type of writes - "prod" for production or "back" for backup, "delete_back" to delete backups.
 [//]: # (- --zarr_encoding: Boolean flag to enable custom Zarr encoding.
 Currently not implemented.
 Defaults to True.)

 ##### A Few Things to Note